gabbersepp/react-components/README.md

 After starting development of React apps, I started to do the same things over and over again.
 I decided to put all those stuff into this public library.

 ## Usage
-For live examples, please see https://gabbersepp.github.io/react-components/.
+If you are looking for live demonstration and code examples, please visit https://gabbersepp.github.io/react-components/.

 ### Install with npm